 What are the CPA exam credit requirements for foreign applicants?

 Since 2005, there has been a standardized 150-credit hour requirement in all states for those wishing to acquire CPA licensure, although some states allow applicants to sit the CPA exam once they have acquired 120 hours.
 A standard Bachelor’s degree will award you 120 credits.
 This means that you will need to obtain another 30 credits to meet on top of your basic degree.
 This is why some students decide to take a Master’s in Accounting.
 However, this is both costly and time consuming.
 That is why students are looking for more cost-effective ways to meet the 150-credit hour requirement.
 One method is to take online courses that award NASBA-recognized credits.
-CpaCredits.com is one such option, as all of CpaCredits’ courses are accredited through Monroe College, which is listed on the Council of Higher Education Accreditation (CHEA).
+CpaCredits.com is one such option, as all of CpaCredits’ courses are all offered through regionally accredited colleges and universities.

 It is also important to note that each state has its own accounting and business course credit requirements.
 Furthermore, some states will only accept certain types of credit courses, while others will only accept college credits from NASBA approved colleges.
 These would exclude online courses.